SNodeC/snode.c/docs/ai/openai/codex/backend-core.md

 - `ControllerChanged` and `SessionChanged`; and
 - `CodexExtensionReceived`.

-Unknown typed items with a stable ID remain items.
-Unknown events, or malformed future item events that cannot identify an owning entity, remain observable as bounded `CodexExtensionReceived` records with their original method or deliberate extension name, payload, and optional decoding error.
+User messages and unknown typed items with a stable ID and envelope location remain canonical items.
+Unknown items retain their common ID, thread, and turn metadata along with raw JSON and any item-local decoding error.
+An item with a valid location but no stable ID remains observable through the bounded `codex/item-without-id` extension fallback.
+Unknown events, or malformed future item events that cannot identify an owning thread and turn, remain observable as bounded `CodexExtensionReceived` records with their original method or deliberate extension name, payload, and optional decoding error.
 They do not fail the backend and are not silently discarded.